 How much does an XLR microphone cost?
 The cost of an XLR microphone varies, but they are typically more expensive than USB microphones.

 Are USB mics worse?
 USB mics are not necessarily worse than XLR mics, but they may not provide the same quality of sound.

 Should I get a USB or XLR microphone?
 The vast majority of USB microphones are not good for recording sound.
 However, there is a small percentage that can produce high quality recordings when used correctly!

 Are USB mics noisy?
 USB microphones are sensitive devices that pick up sounds from surrounding electronic hardware easily.
 They're typically used in close proximity to computers, and desktop units can be quite noisy themselves!

 The answer really comes down to the type of microphone you're looking for and the scenario you are using it for.

-If you want a cheap microphone then buy a USB mic, but make sure that you have phantom power as this is necessary in order to use a condenser microphone.
+If you want a cheap microphone then buy a USB mic, but make sure that you have phantom power as this is necessary in order to use a XLR microphone.